two women who wanted

 Most exciting of all, their efforts led to an opportunity with the Sikh Channel, where they launched their own TV show called Apni SOCH.

 Jasmeet Chagger, RN, BScN, MSc

 Jasmeet’s interest in mental health began at a young age when she witnessed a loved one struggling with alcohol addiction.
 Growing up in a South Asian Punjabi culture meant that Jasmeet’s family members did not openly discuss their feelings or personal problems due to the stigma associated with mental health concerns and the fear of judgment from the community.
 This resulted in a lack of communal support, isolation and confusion about how to help the family member who was struggling and strongly needed professional assistance.

-The personal experience of struggling to understand familial mental health problems while haphazardly navigating the mental health system strengthened Jasmeet’s passion for this area and she pursued a career as a mental health and addictions nurse in the Region of Peel.
+The personal experience of struggling to understand familial mental health problems while haphazardly navigating the mental health system strengthened Jasmeet’s passion for this area and she pursued a career as a mental health and addictions nurse.